ylsung/lightning-semi-supervised-learning/Readme.md

 # Semi Supervised Learning with PyTorch Lightning

-This project aims to use PyTorch Lightning to implement state-of-the-art algorithms in semi-supervised leanring.
+This project aims to use PyTorch Lightning to implement state-of-the-art algorithms in semi-supervised leanring (SSL).

 ## Semi-Supervised Learning
 The semi-supervised learning is to leverage abundant unlabeled samples to improve models under the the scenario of scarce data.
 There are several assumptions which are usually used in semi-supervised learning,